emaj9/computing-workshop/cw-website/pages/lab.md

 ---
 title: Lab Resources
 ---
-Here are some resources to help guide you in your learning.
+Here are some resources to work on during our lab time.
+These resources are in ascending order of difficulty.
+Please feel free to ask your peers and the facilitators any questions you may have!

 #### POGIL worksheets

-  * On the following topics: arithmetic, types, functions, deicision, loops, containers, modules, classes, inheretence
+  * On the following topics: arithmetic, types, functions, decisions, loops, containers, modules, classes, inheretence (_If you would like a copy of these worksheets after the lab please contact Eric_).

 #### Kattis problems